My takes on art, economics, and contemporary culture

 Followed by a deep dive into supply chains and the role of matsutake—part gift, part commodity—en route to the Japanese dinner table, Tsing draws on for much more.
 But she constantly revisits the idea of life's precarity.
 Assemblages only arise from impromptu interspecies collaboration and contamination.

-I came to appreciate Tsing's inspiration of coexistence in an uncertain future during a long run on the Cerchia dei Navigli.
+I came to appreciate Tsing's inspiring of coexistence in an uncertain future during a long run on the Cerchia dei Navigli.
 My next thought was why that required becoming a top-decile expert on the economics of rare fungi.

-At least it all came into use as I prepared for Prof. Giusti's oral final, drilling every last of Tsing’s philosophical tangents into my head.
+At least it all came into use as I prepped for Prof. Giusti's oral final, drilling every last of Tsing’s philosophical tangents into my head.
 I've never felt such simultaneous apathy and perturbed fascination...
 This wasn't even art anymore.
 Mind you, this wasn't the only text either.
 Haraway’s conceptions of the Chthulucene or the Fowkes’ miscellany on human exceptionalism were also arduous reads.
 Let's save it for another day.

 Gallerie d’Italia - A stunning collection of 19th-century Lombard paintings with contemporary works tossed in the mix.
 Galleries of cathedral scenes indulged me in chiaroscuro study.
 Good pieces on the Risorgimento, including Albertis’ ll Richiamo dei Cavalli Sbandati.